Victory-Code-Bootcamp/Steven-final-project/readme.md

 ## Development

-            To run the website locally, clone this repository and open the "home.html" file in your web browser.
+            To run the website locally, clone this repository and open the "home.html" file in your web browser

 ## Technologies Used

             - HTML
             - CSS